 Know if your vehicle breaks down or is in an accident.
 If your driver’s vehicle breaks down or is in an accident, you will know in real time, allowing you to quickly dispatch a new vehicle with the information you receive from telematics.
 You can ensure that any goods in the vehicle are still delivered to your customers on time.

 You can also receive regular maintenance reminders.
 This makes managing your fleet easier and avoid costly breakdowns and repairs, saving your business time and money.

 Potential Discounts on Auto Insurance

-You can also save money on the cost of your auto insurance.
-Our program provides a start-up discount of 10% for implementing our telematics program for the whole year.
-Our insurance provider then reviews your telematics information at each renewal .
+Our program provides a start-up discount of 10% for implementing our telematics program.
+As a result, you can save money on the cost of your auto insurance.
+Our insurance provider reviews your telematics information at the end of each policy year .
 If your drivers score well in terms of safety, you will receive a discount on your insurance.
 Your discounts at renewal will range from 0% – 25% and we currently do not have a surcharge for bad driving.